juji-io/datalevin/doc/server.md

 have clock synchronization, which is a mild condition that most modern server deployment environment should meet, with ntp or chrony services being part of the standard server environment.
-In term of CAP theorem, Datalevin favors consistency over availability, consisting with our goal of simplifying data access.
+In term of CAP theorem, Datalevin favors consistency over availability, in consistent with our goal of simplifying data access.

 All these are transparent to the users and the same data access API works for all cases.
 Further optimizations can be implemented behind the scene